Hillside Construction

 This is one of the most significant and least discussed issues in LA hillside construction.
 Fill placed before 1963 is classified as "old fill" under the Los Angeles Municipal Code and is not certified under modern grading code requirements.
 Its composition is unknown, its compaction is unknown, and its depth is often unknown until you start digging.

 Pre-1963 fill cannot be assumed to have any bearing capacity.
-When it's discovered - whether through geotechnical investigation or during excavation - the response is typically one of two paths: removal and recompaction (R&R), where the uncertified fill is excavated, exported, and replaced with properly compacted certified fill; or deep foundations that bypass the fill entirely and bear on competent material below it.
+When it's discovered, whether through geotechnical investigation or during excavation, the response is typically one of two paths: removal and recompaction (R&R), where the uncertified fill is excavated, processed, and placed back in controlled lifts with compaction testing and soils engineer observation; or deep foundations that bypass the fill entirely and bear on competent material below it.
+R&R typically reuses the excavated material on site unless the material is contaminated or otherwise unsuitable for recompaction, in which case it must be exported and replaced with certified import material.
+Where fill contains hazardous materials, additional handling and disposal requirements apply.

 Groundwater